Chunky Monkey DeLites

 I sliced the bananas and laid them out on a plate, mixed together the peanut butter powder and water and measured out the chocolate chips.
 I put a little dab of peanut butter on each banana slice and sprinkled a couple of chips on each.
 Then I popped the plate in the freezer for about 20-30 minutes until the bananas were slightly frozen. *Best enjoyed with an episode of Grey’s Anatomy while I try to play catch up with my Hulu account.
 (When I logged in for the first time in a while last week, I had over 70 episodes in my queue!
 Someone missed the entire season of the Voice #sadday)

 Since I had to walk to the store after dinner to buy the bananas, the 2 mile trek nearly cancelled out the calories from the treat.
 Victory!
 I’m a little tired from the past couple of 4:20am wake up calls and I have another one coming tomorrow so I’m turning in early tonight.
 Goodnight!

-Posted on May 20, 2015, in Dessert, domesticated, Fitness, Healthy Habits, Real Life Stuff and tagged chunky monkey, fitness, frozen bananas and pb fit, health, health blog for college students, healthy college blog, healthy college girl, Healthy college student, healthy frozen dessert, nutrition, pb fit, powdered peanut butter.
+Posted on May 20, 2015, in Dessert, Fitness, Healthy Lifestyle, Life Updates and tagged chunky monkey, fitness, frozen bananas and pb fit, health, health blog for college students, healthy college blog, healthy college girl, Healthy college student, healthy frozen dessert, nutrition, pb fit, powdered peanut butter.
 Bookmark the permalink.
 2 Comments.